February 2021 - Updating this oldie but goodie recipe with some fresh photos. Scroll to the bottom to see what my photo looked like many years ago!

 I wasn't sure at first how I was going to make a broth, so I began by boiling 8 cups of water in a large stockpot.
 In the meantime I threw in 2.5 chicken breasts in the oven preheated to 375ºF with a little salt and pepper.
 (By the time these are done it's just about time to add them into the soup.)

-When it came time to add the noodles into the soup, I noticed I didn’t have enough liquid to cook the pasta in…oops.
-I added in one of my cans of chicken broth I said I wouldn’t use for the soup.
-Oh well, nobody’s perfect.
+When it came time to add the noodles into the soup, I noticed I didn't have enough liquid to cook the pasta in...oops.
+This can be remedied by adding more water + a little more chicken base.
 Cook the noodles mostly through, add in the diced (cooked!) chicken, and BAM.
 Chicken noodle soup, homemade as can be.
 This recipe is hearty, tasty, and not that salty.
 If you prefer more salt, add it to taste.

 What's your favorite soup?
 Brothy or creamy?